 Key takeaways

 Medicare Advantage plans are privately offered plans that bundle Medicare Part A (inpatient hospital insurance), Part B (outpatient medical insurance), and usually Part D (prescription drug coverage).
-If you’re familiar with Medicare Part D, then you know about the Part D coverage gap—also known as the “donut hole.”
-So, if your Medicare Advantage plan includes Part D, does the donut hole still apply?
+If you’re familiar with Medicare Part D, then you know about the Part D coverage gap, which was also known as the “donut hole.”
+However, the Medicare donut hole was eliminated on Jan.
+1, 2025, for both Part D and Medicare Advantage plans.

 RELATED: Medicare Part D vs. Medicare Advantage

-All Medicare Part D prescription drug plans have a coverage gap known as the “donut hole” that temporarily limits the amount of drug costs that are covered.
+All Medicare Part D prescription drug plans used to have a coverage gap known as the “donut hole,” which temporarily limited the amount of drug costs that were covered.

 There are coverage phases for Medicare Part D beneficiaries during the calendar year determined by the federal government.

-- Initial coverage stage: You’ll pay the full cost of your prescriptions until you meet your deductible.
+- Initial coverage stage: You paid the full cost of your prescriptions until you met your deductible.

-- Coverage kicks in: You’re responsible for copayments on your prescriptions until the combined amount both you and your plan pay for medications for the year reaches $5,030.
+- Coverage kicks in: You were responsible for copayments on your prescriptions until the combined amount both you and your plan paid for medications for the year reached $5,030.

-- Donut hole or coverage gap: At this point, you will pay 25% of the cost of your prescriptions (generic drugs and brand-name drugs) until your total out-of-pocket costs for the year equal $8,000.
+- Donut hole or coverage gap: At this point, you would pay 25% of the cost of your prescriptions (generic drugs and brand-name drugs) until your total out-of-pocket costs for the year equaled $8,000.

-- Catastrophic coverage: After reaching a total out-of-pocket cost of $8,000 on covered drugs, you pay no further cost-sharing.
+- Catastrophic coverage: After reaching a total out-of-pocket cost of $8,000 on covered drugs, you paid no further cost-sharing.

 Does the donut hole apply to Medicare Advantage?